 Assume that all content accessible via the Internet, including emails, is private property.
 The use of any content created by another person (photos, videos, words, designs, or music) requires the express permission of its creator.
 Certain limited exceptions are given for educational and liturgical purposes.
 Significant financial penalties may ensue for copyright violations.
 Don’t copy trademarked logos or icons without permission.
 And once you have permission, be sure to credit the source.
 See the Archdiocese of Los Angeles Copyright and Video Screening Policy.

 Make every effort to validate information and sources before posting content.
 Ensure that what you post conforms to Catholic teaching and values (see Catholic Identity and Religious Education).
 And be familiar with and follow the Electronic Communications, Copyright, and Acceptable Use Policies.

-Consult with the Office of Financial Services or Office of the Legal Counsel BEFORE using the website for fund-raising purposes.
+Consult with the Office of Financial Services or Office of the Legal Counsel BEFORE using the website for fundraising purposes.
 Strict regulations apply to charitable fundraising and conducting financial transactions on the Internet.
-Certain activities such as online auctions, "GoFundMe" pages and similar services may raise sales/use tax or unrelated business income tax issues (see Taxes and Other Government-Required Reporting).
+Certain activities such as online auctions, "GoFundMe" pages, and similar services may raise sales/use tax or unrelated business income tax issues (see Taxes and Other Government-Required Reporting).